United States Electoral College: Contingent presidential election by House

 If no candidate for president receives an absolute majority of the electoral votes (since 1964, 270 of the 538 electoral votes), then the Twelfth Amendment requires the House of Representatives to go into session immediately to choose a president.
 In this event, the House of Representatives is limited to choosing from among the three candidates who received the most electoral votes for president.
-Each state delegation votes en bloc—each delegation having a single vote; the District of Columbia does not get to vote.
-A candidate must receive an absolute majority of state delegation votes (i.e., from 1959 (which is the last time a new state was admitted to the union), a minimum of 26 votes) in order for that candidate to become the president-elect.
-Additionally, delegations from at least two thirds of all the states must be present for voting to take place.
+Each state delegation votes en bloc—each delegation having a single vote.
+The District of Columbia does not get to vote.

+A candidate must receive an absolute majority of state delegation votes (i.e., from 1959, which is the last time a new state was admitted to the union, a minimum of 26 votes) in order for that candidate to become the president-elect.
+Delegations from at least two thirds of all the states must be present for voting to take place.
 The House continues balloting until it elects a president.

 The House of Representatives has been required to choose the president only twice: in 1801 under Article II, Section 1, Clause 3; and in 1825 under the Twelfth Amendment.

 Contingent vice presidential election by Senate

 If no candidate for vice president receives an absolute majority of electoral votes, then the Senate must go into session to choose a vice president.
 The Senate is limited to choosing from the two candidates who received the most electoral votes for vice president.
 Normally this would mean two candidates, one less than the number of candidates available in the House vote.

 However, the text is written in such a way that all candidates with the most and second-most electoral votes are eligible for the Senate election—this number could theoretically be larger than two.
 The Senate votes in the normal manner in this case (i.e., ballots are individually cast by each senator, not by state delegations).
-However, two-thirds of the senators must be present for voting to take place.
+Two-thirds of the senators must be present for voting to take place.

-Additionally, the Twelfth Amendment states a "majority of the whole number" of senators (currently 51 of 100) is necessary for election.
-Further, the language requiring an absolute majority of Senate votes precludes the sitting vice president from breaking any tie that might occur, although some academics and journalists have speculated to the contrary.
+The Twelfth Amendment states a "majority of the whole number" of senators, currently 51 of 100, is necessary for election.
+The language requiring an absolute majority of Senate votes precludes the sitting vice president from breaking any tie that might occur, although some academics and journalists have speculated to the contrary.

 The only time the Senate chose the vice president was in 1837.
 In that instance, the Senate adopted an alphabetical roll call and voting aloud.
 The rules further stated, "[I]f a majority of the number of senators shall vote for either the said Richard M. Johnson or Francis Granger, he shall be declared by the presiding officer of the Senate constitutionally elected Vice President of the United States"; the Senate chose Johnson.